grudsby/grudsby.github.io/_posts/2018-5-23-Training-AlexNet-on-VOC2007-in-PyTorch.md

 ./03_setup_container.sh
 {% endhighlight %}

+Note that docker containers are typically "stateless".
+This means you are launching a docker container as an execution environment, not for data storage.
+This means you will either write data to a folder structure shared on your local drive, or you will write data to a sql server (in the case of web applications running docker.)

+The following code docker option in launch_container.sh takes care of mapping the tutorial folder on your local machine to the docker container.

+{% highlight bash %}
+-v $(pwd)/../:/root/storage/tutorials
+{% endhighlight %}

+My typical develpment method is to launch the container and use it to run scripts, but edit the code directly on my machine rather than editing through the docker container.
+Updates to files are propagated instantly.

 ## Cloud Setup

 The cloud setup is optional, but is recommended to speed up training time.
 It is also good to get some exposure to working with AWS.
 The majority of develpment time should be spent on your local machine, as cloud instances for deep learning can be expensive.